ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 ### Tips

 - The maintainers and reviewers are your friends.
 At times, programming can be very personal.
 However, it's important to realize that we all share a common goal, and that honest feedback is constructive feedback.
-- Code consistency and maintainability is more important than functionality.
+- Code consistency and maintainability are more important than functionality.
 The existing style of a codebase overrules any personal preference.
 - Larger contributions take longer to be accepted than smaller contributions.
 The best contributions are small and purposeful, achieving a single goal.
 You may be asked to split up a contribution if it contains multiple unrelated changes.
 - Consistency is an important aspect of a codebase.
 To ensure consistency in Mbed OS code, we have created contributing guidelines.
 Any contribution to Mbed OS needs to meet the following criteria:
     - Design and coding style: Be consistent with your changes.
 We define software design principles and coding style in [this document](../contributing/style.html).